Becoming a Docent

 How do I become a docent?

-Candidates will be selected to interview between June 1 – August 1.
+Candidates will be selected for interviews between June 1 – July 10.
 Interviews last up to 45 minutes and are conducted by the Manager of Tour & School Programs and/or representatives from the Docent Council.
 Not all who apply will receive an invitation to interview due to the high number of applications we receive.

 After interviewing, select candidates will be sent further information to confirm their understanding of the requirements involved in the program.
-Upon agreeing to these, select candidates will be invited to join the Docent-in-Training Class of 2025.
+Upon agreeing to these, select candidates will be invited to join the next Docent-in-Training Class.

 Is there a minimum time commitment required to be a docent?
 What are the requirements for graduating from the Docent-in-Training program?